 3. Do take a few snacks

 I would also recommend taking some small snacks to keep tucked away in your bum bag - these come in handy when you’ve been walking around for hours and need to top up your energy levels!
-I love the Nakd bars, as they’re full of natural ingredients and range from about 4-6 SmartPoints®.
+I love the Nakd bars, as they’re full of natural ingredients and are fairly low in SmartPoints®.

 4. Take note